 Coos Bay , Or 97420

-Student Address in U.S.: This will be sent to you soon.
+Student Address in U.S.:

 Travel Instructions: Know exactly where you need to travel.
 Will you need to change planes after you arrive?
 Figure out all these travel arrangements before you leave.
 Always pay attention to your belongings while you are traveling.
 Don't leave your luggage unattended.
 Keep an eye on your purse or carry-on bags during your trip.
 It's easy to get distracted in a new country, and you don't want to make yourself vulnerable to a pickpocket or thief.